axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 ```

-You can find the exact source of this template function in the [{{% productparam "abbrev" %}} GitHub repository](https://github.com/syslog-ng/syslog-ng/blob/master/scl/cim/template.conf).
+You can find the exact source of this template function in the [{{% param "product.abbrev" %}} GitHub repository](https://github.com/syslog-ng/syslog-ng/blob/master/scl/cim/template.conf).

 {{% alert title="Note" color="info" %}}

-To use the `format-cim()` template function, {{% productparam "abbrev" %}} must be compiled with JSON support.
+To use the `format-cim()` template function, {{% param "product.abbrev" %}} must be compiled with JSON support.
 For details, see {{% xref "/docs/chapter-install/syslog-ng-compile-options/_index.md" %}}.
-To see if your {{% productparam "abbrev" %}} binary was compiled with JSON support, execute the **syslog-ng --version** command.
+To see if your {{% param "product.abbrev" %}} binary was compiled with JSON support, execute the **syslog-ng --version** command.

 {{% /alert %}}